Find a Doctor

-However, should symptoms persist or if you are unsure if your symptoms are the result of external hemorrhoids, it is best to contact a physician for diagnosis and treatment.
-Most at-home treatments only mask the symptoms of hemorrhoids rather than getting rid of the underlying issue, meaning you may need to turn to a professional for treatment.
+However, should symptoms persist, or if you are unsure if your symptoms result from external hemorrhoids, it is best to contact a physician for diagnosis and treatment.
+Although these remedies can provide relief, most at-home treatments merely mask the symptoms caused by hemorrhoids instead of getting rid of the underlying issue.
+For this reason, you will most likely need to see a professional for long-lasting pain relief.

-Interestingly, although you may think your symptoms are a result of your external hemorrhoids, many times it is the internal hemorrhoid disease that is causing the problems.
+Interestingly, although you may think your symptoms come from your external hemorrhoids, many times it is the internal hemorrhoid disease causing the problems.

-If you are tired of your recurring symptoms, it may be time to consider a professional treatment option.
-Unfortunately, many of these options have their own complications to consider.
-For example:
+If at-home treatments aren’t enough to soothe your recurring symptoms and you are tired of dealing with external hemorrhoids, it might be time to consider a professional treatment option.
+While usually longer-lasting than other types of treatments, many of these options have their own complications to consider.

-Because external hemorrhoids are located in an area that contains nerve endings, removing them can be extremely painful.
-Many people with external hemorrhoids believe they only have external hemorrhoids because this is what they can see and are aware of.
-In fact, it is very rare for someone to have external hemorrhoids without any internal disease!
-Luckily, in most cases, many of the symptoms typically associated with external hemorrhoids are actually the result of internal disease, so treating the internal disease can relieve your symptoms.
+External hemorrhoids are located in an area that contains nerve endings, which means removing them can be an extremely painful process.
+Because external hemorrhoids are often mistaken for internal hemorrhoids, it is important to see a doctor to receive a proper diagnosis.
+Nevertheless, it is very rare for someone to have external hemorrhoids without any internal disease.
+In most cases, many of the symptoms typically associated with external hemorrhoids actually result from internal hemorrhoids.
+This means treating the internal disease can relieve your symptoms.